 Additional information

-The BLVG does not take a position on State Board of Equalization 2nd District, or Proposition 26.
+The BLVG does not take a position on State Senator, 7th Senate District.